 - Email messages must be treated as formal written communication. - Email messages cannot be considered as private, secure or temporary. - You have to assume that an email could be read by anyone - Improper statements can lead to personal or school / Trust liability.
-Emails could misrepresent or give an unfavourable impression of the school or Trust, its business, employee, suppliers or anybody linked to the school or Trust. - Do not create or send emails which are, or could be construed as, defamatory or derogatory. - If it is absolutely necessary to send sensitive personal data via email, this must be encrypted / password protected (attachments) then the password sent by other means in a separate transmission; encryption is achievable via the use of inbuilt functionality within Microsoft Outlook.
-Whilst files can be sent securely via the 'wetransfer.com' platform as this is inherently encrypted, it is strongly advised that you utilise the recipient's own platform to facilitate this wherever possible, e.g. Local Authority's secure file transfer protocol. - Do not create emails which are intimidating, hostile or offensive in any way. - Copyright law also applies to emails.
+Emails could misrepresent or give an unfavourable impression of the school / Trust, its business, employee, suppliers or anybody linked to the school or Trust. - Do not create or send emails which are defamatory or derogatory. - If it is absolutely necessary to send sensitive personal data via email, this must be encrypted / password protected. - Do not create emails which are intimidating, hostile or offensive in any way - Copyright law also applies to emails.